Givinostat: History

-ITF2357 was discovered at Italfarmaco of Milan, Italy.
+Givinostat was discovered at Italfarmaco of Milan, Italy.
 It was patented in 1997 and first described in the scientific literature in 2005.

 The efficacy of givinostat for the treatment of Duchenne muscular dystrophy was evaluated in a randomized, double-blind, placebo-controlled 18-month phase III study.
 The primary endpoint was the change from baseline to month 18 using a four stair climb to measure muscle function.
 All participants continued to receive a standard of care steroid regimen throughout the study and, after 18 months of treatment, participants treated with givinostat showed statistically significant less decline in the time it took to climb four stairs compared to placebo.
 The mean change from baseline to month 18 in time to climb four stairs was 1.25 seconds for participants receiving givinostat compared to 3.03 seconds for participants receiving placebo.
 A secondary efficacy endpoint was the change from baseline to month 18 in physical function as assessed by the North Star Ambulatory Assessment (NSAA)—a scale commonly used to rate the motor function in boys with Duchenne muscular dystrophy who are capable of walking.
 Compared to placebo, participants treated with givinostat saw less worsening in their NSAA score after 18 months.
 The US Food and Drug Administration (FDA) granted the application for givinostat priority review, fast track, orphan drug, and rare pediatric disease designations.
 The FDA granted the approval of Duvyzat to Italfarmaco S.p.A.
 The FDA approved givinostat based on evidence from a single clinical trial (NCT02851797) of 179 males with Duchenne muscular dystrophy who were six years of age and older who could walk and were on stable background therapy with steroids.
 The trial was conducted at 45 sites in 11 countries in North America and Europe.
 Twenty-eight of the participants were from the United States.